rotheconrad/00_GATech_6720Class_Lab05/README.md

 This is an assignment developed as Bioinformatics Lab 05 for Class 6720 - Environemntal Microbial Genomics at GA Tech.

-The objective of this lab is to taxonomically identify the most abundant population in a target metagenome based on its metagenome-assembled genome (MAG) and check the quality of the recovered MAG.
+The objective of this lab is to recover one or more metagenome-assembled genomes (MAGs) from a metagenomic sample, to evaluate the quality and taxonomic affiliation of the recovered MAG(s), and to calculate the relative abundance and coverage of the MAG(s) in the sample.
 To do this, we will assemble an Illumina sequenced metagenomic sample from Pensacola beach sands collected during the Deep-Horizon (aka BP) oil spill.
 We will start with our metagenome in interleaved fasta format.
 The paired reads in this file have already been quality checked and trimmed.
 Our task will be to assemble the reads into contigs using the IDBA-UD assembler, cluster the contigs into MAGs using MaxBin2, find the most abundant MAG, and identify the nearest (named) taxonomic relative as well as the level of completeness, contamination, and quality for each MAG using the Microbial Genomes Atlas (MiGA).
+We will also build recruitment plots to visually assess the read recruitment to the MAG(s).

 The instructions for this lab were written for the MicrobiomeOS virtual machine (VM) running Ubuntu which can be downloaded [here](http://enve-omics.ce.gatech.edu/microbiomeos/), but, apart from adding the second hard disk, the instructions should work for any linux environment with a terminal.

 A good overview of metagenomic sampling and analysis can be found [here](https://www.nature.com/articles/nbt.3935).

 This lab will require and at least 8466MB of base memory and around 10GB of disk space.
 You can change the base memory from the settings menu in the virtual box manager from the “System” tab while the VM is powered off.
-To ensure you have enough disk space, I recommend to create and mount a virtual harddisk drive to the VM following these instructions:
+To ensure you have enough disk space, I recommend to create and mount a virtual hard disk drive to the VM following these instructions:

 #### Add a second hard disk to your VM to increase disk space
 Takes 5 min or less.